GraceCares exists to glorify God by guiding people to become like Christ in all of life.

 GriefShare is a grief recovery program based on the promises of healing and comfort offered in God’s Word.
 It offers a safe place to process the deep hurt of loss and is open to anyone who has experienced a death.
 When you have lost a spouse, child, family member or friend, there are few who can understand what you are experiencing.
 This can be a confusing time when you feel isolated and have questions about issues you’ve never faced before.
 GriefShare gives you the people and the place to help you face these challenges and move forward.

 Most people will tell you that separation and divorce are the most painful and stressful experiences they’ve ever faced.
 It’s a confusing time when you feel isolated and have lots of questions.
-DivorceCare helps you face these challenges and move forward towards rebuilding your life.
+DivorceCare helps you face these challenges and move forward toward rebuilding your life.
 It is a friendly, caring group of people who will walk alongside you during one of life’s most difficult circumstances.

 “DivorceCare at Grace was SO helpful to me and supported me at a very difficult time of transition in my life.
 The forum gave me a safe space to learn how to restart my life.
 It allowed me to share with other people who wanted to focus on healing from divorce with a Christian perspective.
 DivorceCare also gave me the chance to build new friendships with some trusted and spiritual people keeping me from isolation.
 I highly recommend the DivorceCare program!” – Anonymous DivorceCare participant